freqtrade/freqtrade/docs/deprecated.md

 Since this leads to much confusion, and slows down backtesting (while not being part of backtesting) this has been singled out as a seperate freqtrade subcommand `freqtrade download-data`.

-This command line option was deprecated in `2019.7-dev` and removed in `2019-9`
+This command line option was deprecated in 2019.7-dev (develop branch) and removed in 2019.9 (master branch).

 ### The **--dynamic-whitelist** command line option